maria-mtm/maria-mtm/README.md

 <p align="center">I'm a self-starter who's always eager to learn and take on new challenges.
 I enjoy working collaboratively with designers, developers, and other stakeholders to create user-friendly and visually appealing web applications.
 I have experience with popular front-end frameworks like Angular, and I'm always looking to expand my knowledge and stay up-to-date with the latest web technologies.
 I’m currently learning <b>php, react.</b></p>

-<p align="center">Outside of coding, I love drawing and gardening.
-I'm also a cat mother and an avid reader and enjoy learning about new topics in technology and design.
+<p align="center">Outside of coding, I love travelling.
+I've visit many countries and I've lived in Germany, United States and Australia (apart from Spain).
+I also like drawing and I'm an avid reader and enjoy learning about new topics in technology and design.
 I'm excited to continue growing as a developer and contributing to innovative projects.<p>

 <h3 align="center">Languages and Tools:</h3>
 <p align="center"> Design: </p>